pkardas/notes/books/pytest/notes.md

 `pdb` - Python Debugger - part of the Python standard library.
 Add `breakpoint()` call, when a pytest hits this function call, it will stop there and launch `pdb`.
 There are common commands recognized by `pdb` - full list in the documentation (or use PyCharm's debugger instead if you can).

+## Chapter 14: Third-Party Plugins

+The pytest code is designed to allow customisation and extensions, and there are hooks available to allow modifications and improvements through plugins.

+Every time you put fixtures and/or hook functions into a project's `conftest.py` file, you create a local plugin.
+Only some extra work is needed to turn these files into installable plugins.

+`pytest` plugins are installed with `pip`.

+Plugins that change the normal test run flow:

+- `pytest-order` - specify the order using marker
+- `pytest-randomly` - randomize order, first by file, then by a class, then by test
+- `pytest-repeat` - makes it easy to repeat a single/multiple test(s), specific number of times
+- `pytest-rerunfailures` - rerun failed tests (helpful for flaky tests)
+- `pytest-xdist` - runs tests in parallel, either using multiple CPUs or multiple remote machines

+Plugins that alter or enhance output:

+- `pytest-instafail` - reports tracebacks and output from failed tests right after the failure
+- `pytest-sugar` - shows green checkmarks instead of dots and has nice progress bar
+- `pytest-html` - allows for HTML report generation

+Plugins for web development:

+- `pytest-selenium` - additional fixtures to allow easy configuration of browser-based tests
+- `pytest-splinter` - built on top of Selenium, allows Splinter to be used more easily from pytest
+- `pytest-django`, `pytest-flask` - make testing Django/Flask apps easier

+Plugins for fake data:

+- `Faker` - generates fake data, provides `faker` fixture
+- `model-bakery` - generates Django models with fake data
+- `pytest-factoryboy` - includes fixtures for Factory Boy
+- `pytest-mimesis` - generates fake data similarly to Faker, but Mimesis is quite a bit faster

+Plugins that extend pytest functionality:

+- `pytest-cov` - runs coverage while testing
+- `pytest-benchmark` - runs benchmark timing on code within tests
+- `pytest-timeout` - doesn't let tests run too long
+- `pytest-asyncio` - test async functions
+- `pytest-bdd` - BDD-style tests with pytest
+- `pytest-freezegun` - freezes time so that any code that reads the time will get the same value during a tests, you can also set a particular date or time
+- `pytest-mock` - thin wrapper around the `unittest.mock`

+Full list of plugins: https://docs.pytest.org/en/7.0.x/reference/plugin_list.html